Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Materials and Methodology

+Current state-of-the-art monocular depth foundation models \citep{yang2024depth, birkl2023midas} generally follow architectures similar to the Dense Prediction Transformer (DPT) framework \citep{ranftl2021vision}.
+These typically employ a DINO self-supervised encoders to extract hierarchical image representations across multiple stages.
+The input image is first tokenized into patches, and the transformer processes these tokens to produce multi-scale feature maps that capture global context and local structural information \cite{oquab2024dinov2learningrobustvisual}.

-\textbf{ViT Encoder —} In the proposed framework, we used a pretrained ViT encoder from the Depth Anything V2 model, which builds on the largest DINOv2 and leverages its inherent generalization ability \citep{yang2024depthv2}.
-In particular, Depth Anything V2 introduces several key training advantages: (1) It overcomes the limitations of manual image annotation by incorporating synthetically annotated data during training, with fine-detailed labels; (2) It employs a teacher–student architecture to obtain a lightweight yet accurate model.
+\textbf{ViT Encoder:} We used a pretrained ViT encoder from the Depth Anything V2 model, which builds on the largest DINOv2 and leverages its inherent generalization ability \citep{yang2024depthv2}.
+In particular, Depth Anything V2 introduces several key training advantages: (1) It overcomes manual image annotation limitations by incorporating synthetically annotated data during training, with fine-detailed labels; (2) It employs a teacher–student architecture to obtain a lightweight, yet accurate, model.
 The model is initially trained on synthetic images, after which the teacher model generates pseudo masks on unannotated real images.
-Finally, a smaller student model is trained on these pseudo-annotated images; (3) Its annotation pipeline integrates SAM for image sampling, utilizing a combination of real and pseudo-labeled depth maps derived from 62 million images \citep{yang2024depthanythingunleashingpower}.
+Finally, a smaller student model is trained on these pseudo-annotated images; and (3) Its annotation pipeline integrates SAM for image sampling, utilizing a combination of real and pseudo-labeled depth maps derived from 62 million images \citep{yang2024depthanythingunleashingpower}.

 Depth Anything V2 is benchmarked on standard datasets such as KITTI, Sintel, and others, and it outperforms previous foundation MDE models, including MiDaS v3.1 from Intel Labs \citep{birkl2023midasv31model}.
-Its superior performance is further demonstrated on the DA-2K dataset, which includes eight different image categories, 9\% of which consist of aerial and fine-detail imagery \
+Its superior performance is further demonstrated on the DA-2K dataset, which includes eight different image categories, 9\% of which consist of aerial and fine-detail imagery.

-\textbf{ DPT Decoder —} The DPT decoder reassembles features from different stages into image-like representations using the reassemble operation.
-Finally, a sequence of convolutional blending steps is applied to merge features across different stages and produce a dense depth map, to produce full resolution predictions using a convolutional decoder.
-For monocular depth estimation, we observe an improvement of up to 28\% in relative performance when compared to a state-of-the-art fully-convolutional network.\cite{ranftl2021vision}.
+\textbf{DPT Decoder:} The DPT decoder reassembles features from different stages into image-like representations using the reassemble operation.
+Finally, a sequence of convolutional blending steps is applied to merge features across stages and create a dense depth map, to produce full resolution predictions using a convolutional decoder.
+For monocular depth estimation, we observe an improvement of up to 28\% in relative performance when compared with a state-of-the-art fully-convolutional network \citep{ranftl2021vision}.